-What is the ligamentum teres?
+The ligamentum teres has a very important job.
+It helps hold the head of the femur (thigh bone) in the hip socket.
 If you pull a chicken leg out of its socket, you’ll see a fibrous white ligament.
 That’s the equivalent of the ligamentum teres in the human.
-It helps hold the head of the femur (thigh bone) in the hip socket.

 Traumatic or twisting injuries can cause this ligament to tear.
 Hip dislocation can stretch it to the tearing point, too.

-Doctors don’t have a test to help them find this type of tear.
+Doctors don’t have a test to help them find this type of tear in the ligamentum teres.
 It doesn’t show up in MRIs, X-rays or CT scans.
-The patient’s symptoms, such as deep groin pain and repetitive mechanical symptoms such as popping, catching, locking or “giving way” of the hip are the only signs that an injury has occurred.
+The patient’s symptoms, such as deep groin pain and repetitive mechanical symptoms such as popping, catching, locking, or “giving way” of the hip are the only signs that an injury to the ligamentum teres has occurred.

 It wasn’t until arthroscopic surgery came along that doctors even knew that ligamentum teres injuries occur as often as they do.
 One study found that approximately 15% of hip surgery patients had also experienced a ligamentum teres injury.

-During arthroscopic surgery a special tool called an arthroscope is inserted into the joint.
-There’s a tiny TV camera on the end of the arthroscope that gives the surgeon a view inside your hip joint.
+During arthroscopic surgery, doctors insert a special tool called an arthroscope into the joint.
+A tiny TV camera on the end of the arthroscope gives the surgeon a view inside the hip joint.
 Special shaving and suction tools can also go through the scope into the joint.
 Because the scope can enter the joint from several different places, it gives the surgeon access to hard to reach areas.
 Positioning of the hip to facilitate arthroscopic surgery enhances the surgeon’s view into the joint.